Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 You can manage your products via API.
 You can create, edit, delete, both permanently and temporary, and list *PIM* products.

+> [Info] This documentation refers to the *PIM* module version 4.8.0.
+There may be differences in the addressable endpoints and attribute keys if your *PIM* module is installed in a different version.

+[comment]: <> (CHECK!)

 To manage your products via API, you need to provide the required key-value pairs in your requests.
 The following elements are essential:

 **Attribute key**